 There are 3 main elements you can use to create your Etsy logo and set it apart from others:

 The typography you choose says more about your store than you may think, and there are hundreds of fonts for logos that can help you send a message to your audience.

-A cursive font can represent a creative store with hand-crafted items, whereas a sans-serif font, symbolizes modernity and a laid-back approach.
+For example, a cursive font can represent a creative store with hand-crafted items, whereas a sans serif font symbolizes modernity and a laid-back approach.
 For a more professional vibe, choose a serif font.
-The serifs (extra lines) on each letter create a sophisticated look.
+The serifs (the “feet”) on each letter create a sophisticated look.

-And, try to avoid using too much text, as Etsy scales down logos.
-Keeping your text short will ensure your logo is readable.
+Try to avoid using too much text as Etsy scales down logos.
+Keeping your text short and sweet will ensure your logo is readable.
 Note that you can always use your store name’s initials if your full name is too long.

-The last element to consider using is an icon, or a small image that represents something in your brand (whether your most popular product, a perk of shopping with you, or an aspect about your brand as a whole that’s appealing).
+The last element to consider is your icon, which is an image that represents something about your brand.
+Your icon could be your most popular product, a perk of shopping with you, or an aspect of your brand as a whole that’s appealing.
 Unique and straightforward icons are easy to remember and recognize, which is why they’re so useful for branding.

-Can you use an icon that’s a literal representation of your brand name?
-It can boost your brand awareness and memorability.
+As mentioned, you can choose an icon that’s a literal representation of your brand name.
+Doing so can boost your brand awareness and memorability.
 If you don’t have a store name yet, consider a name that’s easy to create an icon for.

-Once you’ve created a design you love (and hopefully ran it by friends and family to make sure you’re on track with the design), it’s time to upload your Etsy logo to your store!
+Once you’ve created a design you love, it’s time to upload your Etsy logo to your store!

 1. Log in to your Etsy seller account